-Most of our schools are in Hammersmith & Fulham and Kensington & Chelsea, but we also have schools in Westminster, Richmond, Twickenham, Ealing, Hounslow, Hillingdon and Brent.
+Oour schools are in Hammersmith & Fulham, Kensington & Chelsea, Westminster, Richmond, Twickenham, Ealing, Hounslow, Hillingdon and Brent.
 The WLTTA office is based at Sacred Heart High School, in Hammersmith.

-We have formal partnership arrangements for teacher-training with four universities:
+We have formal partnership arrangements for teacher-training with two universities:

-- St Mary's University, Twickenham
+- St Mary's University, Twickenham - University of Roehampton

-- University College London (UCL)

-- University of Roehampton

-- London Metropolitan University